timoxley/best-practices/README.md

 * * *

+## Follow the principles of X

+In 1984, Bob Scheifler and Jim Gettys set out the early principles of X:

+   * Do not add new functionality unless an implementor cannot complete a real application without it.
+   * It is as important to decide what a system is not as to decide what it is.
+Do not serve all the world's needs; rather, make the system extensible so that additional needs can be met in an upwardly compatible fashion.
+   * The only thing worse than generalizing from one example is generalizing from no examples at all.
+   * If a problem is not completely understood, it is probably best to provide no solution at all.
+   * If you can get 90 percent of the desired effect for 10 percent of the work, use the simpler solution.
+(See also Worse is better.)
+   * Isolate complexity as much as possible.
+   * Provide mechanism rather than policy.
+In particular, place user interface policy in the clients' hands.

+The first principle was modified during the design of X11 to: "Do not add new functionality unless you know of some real application that will require it."

 ## Quality Matters

 When I hear "JUST BANG OUT CODE THAT WORKS" I think of all the apps I don't use anymore because they gradually lost the ability to iterate.